Ray Stata: Industry work

-Stata co-founded and was the first President of the Massachusetts High Technology Council (MHTC) in 1977.
+Stata co-founded and was the first president of the Massachusetts High Technology Council (MHTC) in 1977.
 With MHTC, Stata has advocated for engineering education and university research funding as a shared responsibility of government and industry.
-Stata led MHTC to push for state government policies to make Massachusetts the best state in which to live and work.
+Stata led MHTC to support government policies to improve the quality of life in Massachusetts.

-Stata also worked on the federal level, on the executive committee of the Council on Competitiveness from 1987 to 2005.
+Stata also worked on the executive committee of the Council on Competitiveness from 1987 to 2005.
 Stata was on the Malcolm Baldrige National Quality Award Board of Overseers, stemming from his professional commitment to total quality management.

 He served on the board of the Semiconductor Industry Association from January 1, 1996, to November 7, 2013, and as the group's chairman in 2011.
-The group awarded Stata with the Robert N. Noyce Award, the industry's highest honor, in November, 2001.
+The group awarded Stata with the Robert N. Noyce Award, the industry's highest honor, in November 2001.

 Stata was engaged in the stewardship of MIT, his alma mater, in several roles.
-He was the Chairman of the Visiting Committee of the Department of Electrical Engineering and Computer Science until 2010.
-In 1984, he was elected to MIT's Corporation and was a member of its executive committee.
-From 1987 to 1988 he was President of the MIT Alumni Association.
+He was the chairman of the Visiting Committee of the Department of Electrical Engineering and Computer Science until 2010.
+In 1984, he was elected to the MIT Corporation and was a member of its executive committee.
+From 1987 to 1988 he was president of the MIT Alumni Association.

-In 1997, Stata contributed $25M to the construction of a new academic complex on the MIT campus called the Ray and Maria Stata Center.
+In 1997, Stata contributed $25 million to the construction of a new academic complex on the MIT campus called the Ray and Maria Stata Center.
 The building was designed by Frank Gehry.

 Ray and Maria are life trustees of the Boston Symphony Orchestra.
 In 1999, Ray and Maria Stata endowed the music director chair position.

-Ray Stata is a member of the Board of Directors for Nano-C, a leading producer of patented nanostructured carbon, including fullerenes and single-walled nanotubes.
-“Fundamental technology innovation can only come from the development of advanced materials.
-Nano-C is at the forefront of enabling groundbreaking change to semiconductors, mobile devices and renewable energy,” Stata said.
-Stata first invested in Nano-C in 2018 and has made subsequent investments since including June 2020.
+Ray Stata is a member of the board of directors for Nano-C, a producer of nanostructured carbon.
+Stata first invested in Nano-C in 2018 and has made subsequent investments since June 2020.